Women's Lacrosse Home | 2013-14 News | 2013 Schedule/Results | 2014 Roster | 2013 Final Statistics | In Review

 Alicia Krause scored five points against Vermont, including the 100th of her career.

 UMBC responded with its own 3-0 run over a three-minute stretch to regain the six-goal advantage, 14-8, with 15:16 remaining.
-But the Retrievers did not score again, and Vermont rattled off five in a row to pull to within one, 14-13, with 3:56 left.
+But the Retrievers did not score again, and

 The Catamounts had two possessions in the final two minutes, but they could not get a shot off.